Feyerabend/obsolete/STEP.md

 Another is*the object orientation* which is clearer in Java.
 Java is also structured differently than C++.
 A C++ compiler generates directly executable code.
 Under Java, execution is split into two steps.
 A program is first compiled into a so-called*byte code*.
 This code is translated in a second step into executable code, or the byte code is interpreted.
 The last step takes place with the help of a virtual machine, JVM (Java Virtual Machine).
 With various techniques, the latter process can be sped up, which many hope will happen with the next generation of virtual machines, called HotSpot, which has been announced for release this winter.

 This series of articles will use Java 1.1 and only on a few occasions briefly mention how the same problem was solved in the previous version 1.0.
 Sun Microsystems provides a free development kit that can be downloaded from the Internet: JDK (Java Development Kit).
 Here we will also use Sun's JDK.
 It is recommended that the reader use a later version that complies with Java 1.1.
 Latest sharp version for JDK is JDK 1.1.7.
 For those who want to experiment more, JDK 1.2 (currently in beta versions) is recommended.
-However, you must must register before you can download this beta JDK.
+However, you must register before you can download this beta JDK.

 No special development environment or class packages other than those found in the JDK are assumed in this article series.
 In addition to commercial development environments, there are advanced but free ones such as e.g. GNU Emacs.
 A very simple shareware editor, but fully useful for compiling and running Java is called TextPad.
 (Note that you must first install Java before the editor if you want to use the editor's built-in capabilities to run Java.)
 You can also write in e.g. Windows' included text editor Notepad, save, compile and run.

-Here we will limit ourselves to a small part of everything that Java can do: essentially*appletar* (English applets) and the window environment*AWT* (Abstract Windows Toolkit).
+Here we will limit ourselves to a small part of everything that Java can do: essentially applets and the window environment*AWT* (Abstract Windows Toolkit).

 ***Installation***